-And there is one familiar face that we might seen again – that of famously large dragon Balerion the Black Dread, Aegon’s mount whose skull resided in the dungeon’s of King’s Landing throughout most of Game of Thrones, and who was "historically" ridden by King Viserys I at one point.
+And there is one familiar face that we might seen again – that of famously large dragon Balerion the Black Dread, Aegon’s mount whose skull resided in the dungeon’s of King’s Landing throughout most of Game of Thrones, and who was "historically" ridden by King Viserys I (Paddy Considine) at one point.
 Though he might have a little bit more skin on his bones this time.

 The first concept art released for the show seemed to suggest that it will indeed live up to its name.

-What will House of the Dragon, Game of Thrones’ prequel, be about?
+What is House of the Dragon about?

-Thrones author George R.R.
-Martin said: "For what it's worth, those who have read Fire & Blood will realise it contains enough materials for a dozen shows.
+Thrones author George RR Martin said: "For what it's worth, those who have read Fire & Blood will realise it contains enough materials for a dozen shows.